Posts Tagged ‘Watch Design Submission’

-(English) Design submitted by Devindh from UK.
+Design submitted by Sam from Germany.

-(English) Design submitted by Peter from UK.
+Design submitted by Peter from the UK.

 (English) Design submitted by Sam from Germany.

 Sam’s initial idea was to create an ever changing display which works with interference (short term change coming from the second hand) and color change (long term change coming from the hour and minute hands).
 Halftone is actually a technique used in printing.
 It works like an LED screen – it simulates any color by just using a few.
 The difference from a LED screen is that it’s not limited to a rectangular grid.
 The few colors of cyan, magenta, yellow (and black too) are applied in tiny dots.
 From a certain distance, this dot pattern cannot be seen anymore and the basic colors seem to mix to the final motif.
 Read the rest of this entry »